Assheton Curzon, 1st Viscount Curzon

 Assheton Curzon, 1st Viscount Curzon (2 February 1730 – 21 March 1820), styled Lord Curzon between 1794 and 1802, was a British Tory politician.

 Background and education

-Curzon was the second son of Sir Nathaniel Curzon, 4th Baronet of Kedleston, Derbyshire and Mary, daughter of Sir Ralph Assheton, 2nd Baronet.
+Curzon was the second son of Sir Nathaniel Curzon, 4th Baronet, of Kedleston, Derbyshire, and Mary, daughter of Sir Ralph Assheton, 2nd Baronet.
 Nathaniel Curzon, 1st Baron Scarsdale, was his elder brother (see Viscount Scarsdale for earlier history of the family).
-He was educated at Brasenose College, Oxford.
+He matriculated at Brasenose College, Oxford in 1747, graduating D.C.L. in 1754.

 Political career

 Curzon sat as Member of Parliament for Clitheroe from 1754 to 1777 and from 1792 to 1794.
 In the latter year he was raised to the peerage as Baron Curzon, of Penn in the County of Buckingham, and in 1802 he was further honoured when he was made Viscount Curzon, of Penn in the County of Buckingham.

 Homes

-In 1752 Curzon acquired Hagley Hall, Rugeley in Staffordshire, remodelling the house and redesigning the grounds.
+In 1752 Curzon acquired Hagley Hall, Rugeley, in Staffordshire, remodelling the house and redesigning the grounds.
 In 1760 he built Penn House near Amersham in Buckinghamshire, replacing an earlier Tudor building with a red brick country mansion.

+He is buried in the church at Penn, Buckinghamshire, with a monument sculpted by Francis Chantrey.